AdamSydnor/wb-assess-1/wb-assess-1.md

 **_String_**

 ```
-Strings are a are a series of text contained within single quotes, double quotes, or backtick (also apparently called a grave accent.)
+Strings are a are a series of text contained within single quotes, double quotes, or backticks (also apparently called a grave accent.)
 They can even call variables into them if you use a template literal.
-Also I had no idea that this works, but I tried it and apparently it does
 ```

 **_Number_**